Skip to main content

 THREAD_SAFETY_VIOLATION

+Category: Concurrency.
 Reported as "Thread Safety Violation" by racerd.

 This warning indicates a potential data race in Java.
 The analyser is called RacerD and this section gives brief but a mostly complete description of its features.
 See the RacerD page for more in-depth information and examples.